vishu103/location-logs/README.md

 3. Automatically converts your coordinates into an address.
 4. Automatically gets the weather conditions at your location.
 5. Swipe left to delete any log.
+6. Click on the coordinates to open the location on google maps.

 Screenshots:

 ![Screenshots](https://user-images.githubusercontent.com/29485313/63282207-e8b77e80-c2cb-11e9-8d8c-28a179066a1f.jpg)

-Location Logs for Android: [Download apk file here](https://drive.google.com/file/d/1S_yRkcS6SVGu7b3GuNyEElXFxRE4DAAE)
+Location Logs for Android: [Download apk file here](https://drive.google.com/file/d/1KK1dyAZnAdhoZtBg8UUIrkEHr6N0l4YX)

 **Checkout the 6th app (???)**: Coming Soon...
 **Checkout the 4th app (Bill Split)**: [Here on GitHub](https://github.com/vishu103/bill-split)